digicert/trustedge/tools/SecureElement/README.md

 ## Introduction
 The **TrustEdge** includes a set of utilities under `tpm2_tools` that enable developers and integrators to take ownership, provision, and configure Trusted Platform Modules (TPMs) across different platforms.
 These tools simplify secure element management and provide a consistent workflow for TPM initialization, certificate provisioning, and device identity management.

-TrustEdge integrates with **Device Trust Manager (DTM)** — a platform that establishes device identity and enables visualization of certificates issued throughout a device’s lifecycle, from **birth certificates** to **operational certificates**.
+TrustEdge integrates with **Device Trust Manager** — a platform that establishes device identity and enables visualization of certificates issued throughout a device’s lifecycle, from **birth certificates** to **operational certificates**.
 This ensures secure communication and data exchange backed by certificate-based trust.

 TrustEdge is fully **TLS 1.3 compliant**, providing modern, standards-based security for sending and receiving data.
 It also supports **Post-Quantum Cryptography (PQC) algorithms**, ensuring long-term resilience against emerging cryptographic threats.